 In addition to automated chart patterns, altFINS’ analysts conduct technical chart analyses of top 30 cryptocurrencies.
 We call these Curated Charts and they evaluate 5 core principals of technical analysis: Trend, Momentum, Patterns, Volume, Support and Resistance.

 Litecoin (LTC) technical analysis:

-Trend: Uptrend on Short-Term basis and Downtrend on Medium- and Long-Term basis.
+Trend: Uptrend on Short- and Medium-Term basis and Downtrend on Long-Term basis.

 Momentum is Bullish but inflecting.
 MACD Line is above MACD Signal Line and RSI is above 55 but momentum may have peaked since MACD Histogram bars are declining, which suggests that momentum is weakening.

 OBV (On Balance Volume): is rising, indicating that volume on Up days is greater than volume on Down days.
 Hence, demand (buyers) exceeds supply (sellers).

 Support and Resistance: Nearest Support Zone is $150, then $125.
 The nearest Resistance Zone is $200, then $250.

 See more curated charts for top 30 coins.

 Find full description and news on altFINS platform.

 Litecoin is a fork of Bitcoin’s codebase with four times faster block times and a four times larger supply.
 The project considers itself complementary to Bitcoin as a silver to Bitcoin’s gold.
 It is often used as a pseduo-testnet for Bitcoin, adopting new protocol changes before they are deployed on Bitcoin.